willtraweek/calconnect/README.md

-# get attendees who are not subscribed
+# function that gets attendees who are not subscribed

 from `not_subscribed.py`, import the function on line 78, `get_not_subscribed_users(jsonFileName)`